MPhil: minimum 12 months full time; minimum 24 months part time

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 Biotechnology and Biological Sciences Research Council (BBSRC) sponsored PhD and integrated MRes/PhD studentships are being offered in a range of subject areas for 2012 entry.
 These studentships are normally for four years and include a tax-free maintenance grant of approximately £13,590 per year for UK students.
 EU students are eligible for a fees-only award.
-More information can be found on our Doctoral Training Partnership pages
+More information can be found on our Postgraduate Fellowships and Studentships page.

 Other sources of funding: The Engineering and Physical Science Research Council (EPSRC); Science and Technology Facilities Council (STFC); grants raised by staff from research councils.